 A number of members advocated that the Budget should not only consider economic development, but also issues such as social development and social harmony.
-Some members proposed that the Government should examine whether welfare the current expenditures should be increased, and whether the "lump sum grant" funding warranted changes.
-Furthermore, members some suggested the Government should provide an one-off grant to welfare organizations to encourage them to initiate worthwhile social new services and to assist them in deploying their resources flexibly.
+Some members proposed that the Government should examine whether welfare the current expenditures should be increased, and whether the "lump sum grant" funding changes. warranted Furthermore, some members suggested the Government should provide an one-off grant to welfare organizations to encourage them to initiate worthwhile new social services and to assist them in deploying their resources flexibly.